Keparoo/Tapntable/README.md

 At a high level, the app's backend is implemented with a PostgreSQL database and a RESTful API implemented in Javascript and Express.
 The frontend is implemented in React, using a Redux store and Google’s Material UI for design elements.

+## Current Updates

+* Add a demo-user account for demonstration
+* Add tooltips to interface

 ## Frontend

 * Implemented using React, Redux, and Material UI